Key Takeaways

 Everyone feels insecure sometimes.
 But if you’re experiencing excessive self-consciousness, there are things you can do to feel more confident and less focused on what other people may think.

 Empathy, guilt, jealousy, shame, and pride are all considered self-conscious emotions because they impact how we view ourselves and how we relate to other people.
 These emotions are part of being human, and there’s nothing wrong with feeling self-conscious sometimes.
-It can become an issue, however, when it impacts your well-being, relationships, and daily functioning.
+However, constant comparison, perfectionism, social media pressure, or experiences like bullying can intensify these feelings and make it harder to feel good about yourself.
+It can also become an issue if it impacts your well-being, relationships, and daily functioning.

 When this happens, it could be a sign of an underlying mental health concern.
 For instance, people living with social anxiety disorder, generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), or body dysmorphia may be more prone to self-consciousness.

-But you don’t have to be diagnosed with a mental health condition to struggle with how you see yourself.
+It’s common to face challenges with self-image or worry too much about how others see you.
 If you need support for self-consciousness, it’s OK to ask for help.

 How to help a friend or family member with self-consciousness